ohwjd/ornament_classification/README.md

 ```

 The output is then saved in the "output" folder.
 It contains subfolders corresponding to the individual pieces from the data set.
-Each ....
+Each folder contains a .txt file with a summary of the number of found ornaments per category as well as multiple .csv files with the found ornament sequences.